 He has to give it to me.

-She tried to command Lemks to do just that, but she had second thoughts.
+She began to command Lemks to do just that, but she had second thoughts.
 Austre wouldn’t want her to take the Breath, no matter what the circumstances.
-Her people taught that taking Breath was dealing in the souls of men--a man who took Breath was no better than a slaver.
+Taking Breath was dealing in the souls of men--a man who took Breath from others was no better than a slaver.
 Worse, actually.

-She opened her mouth to tell Denth that she’d changed her mind.
+“No,” she said.
+“No, I’ve changed my mind.”

 At that moment, Lemks stopped his mumbling.
 He looked up, meeting Vivenna’s eyes.

 His hand was still on her arm.